Pazhassi Raja: Victory at Periya Pass

 This event was the most important in the whole war.
-In 1797, Colonel Dow & force marches into Wayanad.
+In 1797, Colonel Dow & force marched into Wayanad.
 His plan was to block Periya Pass and then crush a large rebel force in Kannoth once their retreat is blocked.

 Reinforcements under Lieutenant Mealy were to reach Dow at Periya, but on way they were severely harassed by a force of Nayars and Kurichias and suffered a casualty of 105 men.
 So instead of Periya they retreated to their original base.

 Dow's troops suffered chronic shortage of supplies and so Dow applied for reinforcements and re-supplies to be sent under Major Anderson of Bowles' regiment.
 But as Mappila guides of Anderson deserted at last moment.
 That caused a delay in journey of Anderson-a delay that had fatal consequence for the EIC.

 Dow then received news that Tipu had sent sepoys to aid Raja as Tipu considered the Company entry into Wayanad a violation of Seringapatam Pact.
-Dow decided that he will go to Talassery to consult authorities there and to plan a greater operation to deal with troops of Raja and Tipu simultaneously in Wayanad.
-He left with a small band of men but was ambushed on way by Raja's men aided by Mysorean sepoys but Dow escaped unhurt.
+Dow decided that he will go to Talassery to consult authorities there and to plan a greater operation to deal with troops of the Raja and Tipu simultaneously in Wayanad.
+He left with a small band of men but was ambushed on way by the Raja's men aided by Mysorean sepoys but Dow escaped unhurt.

-The day after he left, an EIC force of 1100 under Major Cameroon in Periya decided to descend into Kottayam via Periya Pass as their supplies have exhausted.
+The day after he left, an EIC force of 1100 under Major Cameroon in Periya decided to descend into Kottayam via Periya Pass as their supplies were exhausted.

-But what they did not know was that Raja who learned of the true state of the Company expeditionary force laid a trap for them-he ordered troops lay concealed in camouflaged stockades built on both sides of the pass.
-Once the whole Company force entered the narrow pass, hidden troops were to pounce on their enemy who must be caught unawares.
+But what they did not know was that the Raja who learned of the true state of the Company expeditionary force laid a trap for them - he ordered troops lay concealed in camouflaged stockades built on both sides of the pass.
+Once the whole Company force entered the narrow pass, hidden troops were to pounce on their enemy who would be caught unawares.